 Novacem has developed a carbon negative cement which offers a transformational solution to the challenge of reducing carbon emissions from the cement industry.

-Academic leads: Dr Nikolaos Vlasopoulos and Dr Chris Cheeseman
+Academic leads: Dr Nikolaos Vlasopoulos and Professor Chris Cheeseman

 Second row of staff startups